vatpac-technology/pilot-procedures/docs/meteorology/hazards.md

 - Increase in wind strength with an increase in altitude
 - Temperature inversion above the mountain top

 Where possible, pilots should avoid areas of known or possible mountain wave activity.
-If it is necessary to cross a mountain range during these conditions, do so as high above the range as possible, and cross at a 45 deg angle so that the aircraft can be quickly turned back to the windward side if required.
+If it is necessary to cross a mountain range during these conditions, do so as high above the range as possible, and cross at a 45° angle so that the aircraft can be quickly turned back to the windward side if required.